 In Bath, there are two itineraries.
 The City Route takes you through the most important sites and attractions: the Royal Crescent and Circus, Bath Abbey, Pulteney Bridge, and the superb Georgian architecture.
 The Skyline Route drives you through Bath’s beautiful surroundings: the gentle hills dotted by elegant old houses and exquisite contemporary villas.
 I enjoyed them both since they give a comprehensive perspective of the city and its surroundings, and how it (mostly) developed in harmony with the landscape.

-You can use the 24 hours tickets over two consecutive days, so if you’re having a short break in Bath, you can take full advantage of both itineraries and have multiple stops along the way.
+You can use the 24 hours tickets over two consecutive days.
+Therefore, if you’re having a short break in Bath, you can take full advantage of both itineraries and have multiple stops along the way.

 Admire the Royal Crescent and more Georgian architecture